placesDAO/places-contracts/README.md

 Please visit the [Places](https://places.xyz) website for the latest updates and details.

-The Places contracts and website are open source and available under the MIT License.
+Contributions are welcome and we invite you to look at the contracts and website, all are open source and available under the MIT License.

 | Contract | Etherscan |
 |---------|---------------------------------------------------------------|